.

 your configuration file(s)

-directory.
+in a config directory.
 For example, the following

 structure